wzh99/IRL/README.md

-# IRLab
+# IRL

 ## Introduction

-This project is for experimenting some techniques of IR (intermediate representation) language, including compilation, analysis, optimization, execution, etc. The functionality is quite similar to [LLVM](https://www.llvm.org), but substantially simplified.
-Some of the implementation is ported from my previous project [GoCompiler](https://github.com/wzh99/GoCompiler).
+This project implement some technical aspects of IR (intermediate representation) language, including compilation, analysis, optimization, execution, etc. The functionality is quite similar to [LLVM](https://www.llvm.org), but substantially simplified.
+Some of the implementation is ported and improved from my previous project [GoCompiler](https://github.com/wzh99/GoCompiler).
 This project is also inspired by [LLIRInterpreter](https://github.com/abcdabcd987/LLIRInterpreter) and [ssa-anf](https://github.com/jacobstanley/ssa-anf)

 ## Language